oracle/terraform-provider-oci/website/docs/d/database_vm_cluster_patches.html.markdown

 # Data Source: oci_database_vm_cluster_patches
 This data source provides the list of Vm Cluster Patches in Oracle Cloud Infrastructure Database service.

-Lists the patches applicable to the requested Vm cluster.
+Lists the patches applicable to the requested VM cluster.

 ## Example Usage